bsakai2000/DesktopGames/README.md

 ## Compilation
 A Makefile is provided in each subdirectory to build that game.
-Dependencies like images and CSS files are bundled using `glib-compile-resources, allowing them to be built directly into the final binary, so executables should be distributable without also including other resources
+Dependencies like images and CSS files are bundled using `glib-compile-resources`, allowing them to be built directly into the final binary, so executables should be distributable without also including other resources